craftingcity/The-Known-World/Game Notes/A Grand Notepad.md

 Should be easy enough.
 I'll use paint.

+# PZ Notes
+eerie
+fort benning
+fort redstone
+grapeseed
+HQ of FR
+Little Township
+NewEkron
+Pitstop
+Ravencreek
+Rosewood Ex
+St Bernard
+Survival Store
 # PROJECT ELVES

-Make elves cool and old-tolkein-esq; good crafters and enchanters - similar with dwarves; next to do - but they got hit hard eary with [[The Old|Minyostalma]] and the [[50 Year White Burning]]
+Make elves cool and old-tolkein-esq; good crafters and enchanters - similar with dwarves; next to do - but they got hit hard early with [[The Old|Minyostalma]] and the [[50 Year White Burning]]